-The MAA grants interest-free loans to medical students who meet the criteria.
-Repayment begins one year after graduation, and the loan remains interest free as long as the loan is not in default.
-If you can establish financial need, you may qualify for an MAA no-interest loan in the amount of $2,000.00 per academic year.
+The MAA grants zero-interest loans to medical students who meet the criteria.
+Repayment begins one year after graduation, and the loan remains interest-free as long as the loan is not in default.
+If you can establish financial need, you may qualify for an MAA zero-interest loan of $3,000.00 per academic year.

-Most MAA awards and bursaries are granted through the regular Faculty of Medicine Awards process.
+Most MAA bursaries and scholarships are granted through the regular Faculty of Medicine Awards process.
 Most of these awards come from endowed funds established over the years.

 General application to Awards and Admissions for funding in the fall and spring automatically includes an application for all bursaries, including those sponsored by the MAA.

-The Medical Alumni Association, and the Drs.
-Kurdyak, Rowe, and Witus Funds, Undergraduate International Health Selective Travel Grants
+The Medical Alumni Association Undergraduate International Health Selective Travel Grants

-Undergraduate International Health Selective Travel Grants are available to fourth year clinical clerks from the Faculty of Medicine, University of Toronto.
-This grant is for those interested in participating in a clinical elective in the developing world for four to sevenweeks.
+Each year the Medical Alumni Association funds Undergraduate International Health Selective Travel Grants for U of T 4th year medical students.
+These grants are for those interested in participating in a clinical elective in the developing world for four to seven weeks.
 It is expected that the trainee will gain extraordinary clinical, surgical and/or laboratory experience which is not available in Canada.